OK, first of all let’s be very clear – we are in no way advocating getting intoxicated during office hours. That is a bad, bad idea.

 8) Anybody forgetting/not realising that they are sharing their screen with the group wins everybody two more big sips.

-9) Any response equating to ‘let’s discuss that away from the conference call…’ should be acknowledged with a big gulp.
+9) Any response equating to “let’s take that offline” should be acknowledged with a big gulp.

 10) Repetition of the same phrase in excess of twice calls for finished drinks all round.